-Name of the Director Mr. Nipun Verma (DIN: 02923423) Age 32 Nationality Indian Date of Appointment 27/10/2010 Shares held in the Company NIL Qualification B.Sc. in Business Studies from Lancaster University, U. K. Brief resume and Expertise in specific functional area He has vast experience of Minerals and Metals and Plastics.
-He is serving to the Company on whole time basis since 27th October, 2010.
-Terms & Conditions of reappointment / variation of Remuneration NA Remuneration last drawn Rs.
-6,80,000 p.a.
-Directorships held in other Companies (excluding Directorship in private and companies under Section 8 of the Companies Act, 2013 - Chairman/Membership inother committees of the Board Inter-se relationship with other directors / Key Managerial Personnel None No. of Board meetings attended during the year 5
+Name of the Director Poonam Singh (DIN: 07099937) Nipun Verma (DIN: 02923423) Age (Years) 61 33 Nationality Indian Indian Date of first Appointment on the Board 28.09.2016 27/10/2010 Shareholding in the Company NIL NIL Qualification BA (Hons) B.Sc. in Business Studies from Lancaster University, U. K. Brief resume and Expertise in specific functional area wide experience in Management and administration of business.
+He has vast experience of Minerals and Metals and Plastics.
+He is serving to the Company on whole time basis since 27 th October, 2010.
+Terms & Conditions of re-appointment/ variation of Remuneration NIL As specified in Resolution No. 3 Remuneration last drawn NIL NIL Directorships held in other Companies (excluding Directorship in private and companies under Section 8 of the Companies Act, 2013 - - Chairman/Membership incommittees of the Board of Directors of other Listed Company in which he/she is a Director - - Inter-se relationship with other directors/ Key Managerial Personnel NIL NIL No. of Board meetings attended during the year 2 5